andrew-dash/loopVideo/README.md

 Raspberry Pi auto-loading video looper using omxplayer.

 1. clone repo to /home/pi/
+2. Make the script executable with:

+sudo chmod a+x ./loopVideo.sh

-2. sudo mkdir video in home diretory (/home/pi)
+3. sudo mkdir video in home diretory (/home/pi)
-3. place video(s) in /video directory
+4. place video(s) in /video directory
-4. sudo nano /etc/profile
+5. sudo nano /etc/profile
-5. insert the following three lines of code at the bottom of profile:
+6. insert the following three lines of code at the bottom of profile:

 setterm -term linux -background black